firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/smartdisplay-integration-guide.md

 - SmartDisplay pairs with VESC and legacy controllers over UART today and will gain native CAN + VESC Express support on the incoming hardware spin, so budget both 5 V logic power and CAN high/low when future-proofing harnesses.[^1]
 - The latest CNC aluminium housing ships with anti-glare glass, RTC, navigation, music controls, and dual buttons that already support single/double-click mapping; encoder knobs are planned for the production wave later this year.[^cnc-case]
 - Treat the display as the hub for lighting, telemetry, and speed-mode governance: its OTA chain flashes every connected accessory board (5 V/12 V light drivers, button pods) alongside the head unit, simplifying updates if the CAN bus is wired correctly.[^2]
+- Francois’ CAN light board now drives 5 V/12 V front, rear, brake, and turn outputs and rides every OTA push, returning unified error feedback for Kelly and VESC installs.[^smart_light_bus]
+- SmartDisplay writes configurable speed and phase limits over CAN or UART, exposes nearly every setting on the dash or iOS/Android apps, and delivers Wi-Fi firmware updates; the beta run is capped at 15 units for 300 € with assembly slated for August.[^smart_limits]
 - Never tether SmartDisplay’s USB port to a computer while the controller is live; a single ground loop already blew the 3.3 V rail and STM32 on a Ubox, forcing an RMA.[^3]
 - Enable the “transparent” BLE bridge when controllers lack onboard Bluetooth.
   - the SmartDisplay can proxy VESC Tool traffic like a USB dongle, but veterans still default to wired sessions if nearby trackers or radios inject interference.[^15]